morphognosis/NestingBirds/README.md

 Abstract:

-An animal behavior problem in the form of a game is proposed that involves two cooperating birds, a male and female.
+An animal behavior problem is proposed that involves two cooperating birds, a male and female.
-The female builds a nest
-into which she lays an egg.
+The female builds a nest into which she lays an egg.
 The male's job is to forage in a forest for food for both himself and the female.
 In addition, the male must fetch stones from a nearby desert for the female to use as nesting material.
-The game is complete when the nest is built and an egg is laid in it.
-The game can be run in three modes: manual (user-supplied responses), "auto pilot" (self-playing), and using the bird's brain (supplied by a player).
+Their task is complete when the nest is built and an egg is laid in it.
+It can be run in three modes: manual (user-supplied responses), "auto pilot" (self-playing), and using the Mona neural network.
+See src/main/mona/Readme.txt.

-Some preliminary results are included using an LSTM (Long-short term memory) recurrent network.

 See:
 <br>http://tom.portegys.com/research.html#nestingbirds
 <br>http://tom.portegys.com/research.html#mona2

 Import Eclipse project, build and run with scripts in the work directory.

-Build nestingbirds.jar in bin directory:
+Build nestingbirds.jar and nestingbirds executable in bin directory:
 <pre>build_nestingbirds.sh, build_nestingbirds.bat</pre>

 Run graphical interface: